ottokafka/business-startup-api/README.md

 npm run dev
 ```

-starts the express server and React js at the same time.
+starts the express server

 # Backend

 Node.js, Express.js Mongodb

-# The Front End

-React.js Redux

 # Why use this

 This code base has a robust backend written in Node.js.
 Node.js is easy to write and understand by frontend developers.
 Although, a Node.js server can't compete with Golang as a backend server in terms of speed and efficiency.
 In the case that you just need to get a phototype up and running asap and only have a Frontend engineer then Node.js is the way to go.

-As for the Frontend written in React.js.
 Its a clear winner in terms of flexibility and popularity compared to other frameworks.
 So there lots of examples and tools to use to get a project up and going.

 ### Images of the project